Leon12-aaryson/Leon12-aaryson/README.md

 # About Leon12-aaryson
 👨‍💻 Software Engineer | Tech and Open Source Enthusiast | Coding is my passion

 I'm a passionate software engineer with a love for coding and a commitment to open source.
 I enjoy working on a wide range of projects, from web applications to mobile apps.
-My tech stack includes Python, JavaScript, React, and more.
+My tech stack includes Python, PHP, Django, Flask, Codeignitor and more.

 I'm an active contributor to several open-source projects, and I'm always looking for opportunities to collaborate with others in the developer community.